-Interviewer:Mona what question do you get asked the most from pet owners?
-Mona: "How do I get my dog to focus?"
+Interviewer:Mona, what question do you get asked the most from pet parents?
+Mona: "How do I get my dog to listen?"

 Interviewer:What type of training and credentials do you have as a dog trainer?
 Mona: I'm a Certified Sit Means Sit Remote Collar Trainer.
 Over the years, I've developed my own style of training incorporating positive, scientific, electronic, relationship-based, and model-rival methods.

 Interviewer:Where did you go to school and what degrees do you hold?
 Mona: I work as a full-time dog trainer but I'm a Registered Nurse, with a Masters in Nursing, and B.S.
 Psychology.
 I'm a graduate of Georgia State University, Georgia Baptist College of Nursing (merged into Mercer University in Atlanta), and the University of Alabama in Birmingham.